MicrosoftDocs/mixed-reality/mixed-reality-docs/_OVERHAUL_/mr-learning-base-04.md

 ---
 title: Getting started tutorials - 4.
-Placing dynamic content and using solvers
+Positioning objects in the scene
-description: Complete this course to learn how to implement Azure Face Recognition within a mixed reality application.
+description: This course shows you how to use Mixed Reality Toolkit (MRTK) to create a mixed reality application.
 author: jessemcculloch
 ms.author: jemccull
 ms.date: 02/26/2019